bmpi-dev/Out-of-the-Box-CodeServer/README.md

    __NOTE__: Automatic deallocation doesn't work if you connect to Code-Server from iPad.
 Please see [the issue of Code-Server](https://github.com/cdr/code-server/issues/2061).

+   Start Azure VM with `az vm start --subscription 'Your Subscription' -g 'Your Resource Group' -n 'Your VM name'`

 ### 3. Initialize OOTB Code-Server

 **First**, please make sure that `80` and `443` ports are not used by other web servers.